xmake-io/xmake-docs/plugin/builtin_plugins.md

 We can record and playback our xmake commands and save as macro quickly using this plugin.

-And we can run this macro to simplify our jobs repeatly.
+And we can run this macro to simplify our jobs repeatably.

 ### Record Commands